Sabrina Gschwandtner

 Sabrina Gschwandtner (born 1977) is an American artist currently living in Los Angeles, California.
-She has held numerous showings of her work throughout the country and several pieces have been acquired by museums, including LACMA, the Smithsonian American Art Museum, the Museum of Fine Arts, Boston, and the RISD Museum.
+She has held numerous showings of her work throughout the country and several pieces have been acquired by museums, including LACMA, the Walker Art Center, the Smithsonian American Art Museum, the Museum of Fine Arts, Boston, and the RISD Museum, among others.

 Biography

 Sabrina Gschwandtner was born in 1977 in Washington, DC.
 She studied at the Sommerakademie für Bildende Kunst in Salzburg, Austria under the direction of Valie Export and also with Vlada Petric, founder of the Harvard Film Archive.
 She earned a Bachelor of Arts with honors in art/semiotics from Brown University in 2000 and in 2008 she received her Master of Fine Arts from Bard College.
 She is the author of the book Knitknit : Profiles + Projects from Knitting's New Wave.